qoryhanisagal/the_dmv/Iteration_2.md

    - **Fix**: Updated the `administer_road_test` method to check the status of the written test in the registrant's `license_data` hash.

 ## TDD Process
-1. **Start with Writing Tests**: We first wrote unit tests for each new service: vehicle registration, written test, road test, and license renewal.
+1. **Start with Writing Tests**: I first wrote unit tests for each new service: vehicle registration, written test, road test, and license renewal.
-2. **Implementation**: After each test was written, we implemented the corresponding method in the `Facility` class.
+2. **Implementation**: After each test was written, I implemented the corresponding method in the `Facility` class.
-3. **Refinement and Debugging**: As we ran the tests, we fixed any issues or failures, ensuring that all methods adhered to the expected behavior.
+3. **Refinement and Debugging**: As we ran the tests, I fixed any issues or failures, ensuring that all methods adhered to the expected behavior.
-4. **Final Testing**: After completing the functionality, we ensured all edge cases were covered and tests passed successfully.
+4. **Final Testing**: After completing the functionality, I ensured all edge cases were covered and tests passed successfully.

 ## Reflection
 - **Steps to Add Classes**: The process involved carefully understanding the requirements for each service, adding them one by one, and ensuring that they adhered to the rules (e.g., age and permit requirements for tests).
 Each method was added incrementally after writing the corresponding test.